HundertSiebZehn/PowershellUtilAndProfile/README.md

 # PowershellUtilAndProfile

-This is indended for use with the WindowsTerminal.
-Powershell alone doesn’t support emoji.
+This is indended for use with the WindowsTerminal with an NerdFont.

 ## Installation